slowernews/wisdom-tldr/chapters/introduction.md

 > *"You goal in life is to be able to say on the day before you die that you have fully become yourself." (...)
 "Copying others is a good way to start.
 Copying yourself is a disappointing way to end." (...)
 "Following your bliss is a recipe for paralysis if you don’t know what you are passionate about.
 A better motto for most youth is «master something, anything».
-Through mastery of one thing, you can drift towards extensions of that mastery that bring you more joy, and eventually discover where your bliss is."
+Through mastery of one thing, you can drift towards extensions of that mastery that bring you more joy, and eventually discover where your bliss is." (...)
+"There should be at least one thing in your life you enjoy despite being no good at it.
+This is your play time, which will keep you young.
+Never apologize for it."
 -- Kevin Kelly*

 > *"I arise in the morning torn between a desire to improve the world and a desire to enjoy the world.
 This makes it hard to plan the day."
 -- E.B.
 White*

-> *"It is possible for ordinary people to choose to be extraordinary." (...)
-"If you need inspiration, don't do it."
--- Elon Musk*

 > *"If the path is clear, you're probably on someone else's."
 -- Carl Jung*

+> *"Only he who wanders, find new paths."
+-- Proverb*

 > *"Take advantage of the opportunities - that’s probably more important than charting your path."
 -- Admiral William Mcraven*

+> *"It is possible for ordinary people to choose to be extraordinary." (...)
+"If you need inspiration, don't do it."
+-- Elon Musk*

 > *"The biggest clue to whether you enjoy something is if you naturally show leadership in it."
 -- pat_stedman@twitter*

 > *"Home is not where you are born; home is where all your attempts to escape cease."
 -- Naguib Mahfouz*

+> *"One's destination is never a place, but a new way of seeing things."
+-- Henry Miller*

 > *"Get yourself into a state of calmness, and then ferocity will take care of itself."
 -- Stewart Copeland*